deepsearch-ai/deepsearch/README.md

 1. Having ffmpeg installed is a prerequisite.
 All major package installers include ffmpeg, but if you need to manually install it, see [here](https://www.ffmpeg.org/download.html).
 You may refer https://github.com/openai/whisper/blob/main/README.md

+You can only have 1 model per datatype.
+For example: Clip for images and Whisper for Audio.
+Only one vector_database.
+Embedding from each datatype will go into a new collection.

+The collection names would default to audio_collection, image_collection but can be overriden with a database config file.